ftao/python-ifcfg/README.rst

 .. image:: http://codecov.io/github/learningequality/python-ifcfg/coverage.svg?branch=master
   :target: http://codecov.io/github/learningequality/python-ifcfg?branch=master

-Ifcfg is a cross-platform (\*nix) library for parsing 'ifconfig' output in Python.
+Ifcfg is a cross-platform (Windows/Unix) library for parsing ``ifconfig`` and ``ipconfig`` output in Python.
 It is useful for pulling information such as IP, Netmask, MAC Address, Hostname, etc.

-Some Limitations:

--  Targeted for Unix-like operating systems including Linux and Mac OSX
--  Relies on parsing ``ifconfig`` or ``ip address`` output

 Usage
 -----